Should We Look to Prescription Medication or Look at What We Eat?

 While prescription medications for high blood pressure are available, with the right advice and support it is possible to treat the condition through diet, particularly if poor diet was a contributor in the first place.
 Yes, age, gender, and genetics do play a factor in vulnerability to high blood pressure but making small changes to diet can make a big difference.

-For a consultation regarding high blood pressure and your diet, contact Fuel Your Life.
+For a consultation regarding high blood pressure and your diet or find out if your diet can replace blood pressure medication, contact Fuel Your Life.

 About Tyson Tripcony